opendatasoft/ods-documentation/content/develop/odata/excel_integration/en/article.md

 ![The "Import Data" window.](data5.png)

-* Your data are now displyed in the Microsoft Excel cells.
+* Your data are now displayed in the Microsoft Excel cells.

 ![Imported data in Microsoft Excel.](data6.png)